History of chemistry: Otto Hahn

 Otto Hahn was a German chemist and a pioneer in the fields of radioactivity and radiochemistry.
 He played a leading role in the discovery of nuclear fission and established nuclear chemistry as a scientic field.
 Hahn, Lise Meitner and Fritz Strassmann discovered radioactive isotopes of radium, thorium, protactinium and uranium.
 He also discovered the phenomena of atomic recoil and nuclear isomerism, and pioneered rubidium–strontium dating.
 In 1938, Hahn, Meitner and Strassmann discovered nuclear fission.
-In their second publication on nuclear fission in February of 1939, Hahn and Strassmann predicted the existence and liberation of additional neutrons during the fission process, opening up the possibility of a nuclear chain reaction.
+In their second publication on nuclear fission in February 1939, Hahn and Strassmann predicted the existence and liberation of additional neutrons during the fission process, opening up the possibility of a nuclear chain reaction.
 Hahn received the 1944 Nobel Prize for Chemistry for the discoveries.
 Nuclear fission was the basis for nuclear reactors and nuclear weapons.